WarzoneMC/tgm-broadcasts/README.md

 ## How to setup

-1. Get a server setup with the [TGM](https://jenkins.bennydoesstuff.me/job/TGM/) plugin installed and running.
+1. Setup a server using the [TGM](https://jenkins.bennydoesstuff.me/job/TGM/) plugin (check out the plugin's [README](https://github.com/Warzone/TGM/blob/master/README.md) for more information).

-2. Issue the command ``/bc config url https://raw.githubusercontent.com/WarzoneMC/Broadcasts/master/broadcasts.json`` from either in game or by using your console.
+2. Issue the command ``/bc config url https://raw.githubusercontent.com/WarzoneMC/Broadcasts/master/broadcasts.json`` from either in-game or by using your console.

 3. Use the command ``/bc reload`` to reload the broadcast config.
 This should update your broadcasts from this repo.
 You can then edit the broadcast queue by using the command ``/bc config queue``